Husein Hasanefendić: Parni Valjak (1975–2005, 2009–2022)

 Aki Rahimovski (left) and Hasanefendić (right) performing with Parni Valjak in 2010.
-From the band's formation in 1975 until Rahimovski's death in 2022, the two were the key figure and the only mainstay members of Parni Valjak.
+From the band's formation in 1975 until Rahimovski's death in 2022, the two were the key figures and the only mainstay members of Parni Valjak.

 Hasanefendić was among the forming members of Parni Valjak, alongside Aki Rahimovski (vocals), Jurica Pađen (guitar), Zlatko Miksić "Fuma" (bass guitar) and Srećko Antonioli (drums).
 During the following decades, Hasanefendić and Rahimovski would remain the key figures and the only two mainstay members of the band.
 Immediately attracting the attention of the public with their energetic live performances and boogie rock sound, the band gained popularity with their early studio albums, Dođite na show!
 (Come to the Show!) and Glavom kroz zid (Head Against the Wall).
 After a brief attempt to break into foreign market with an English language album released under the name Steam Roller, the band joined in on the Yugoslav new wave scene with the 1980 album Vruće igre (Hot Games), which launched them to the top of the Yugoslav rock scene.
 With their following releases the band made a shift towards mainstream rock sound, scoring a large number of hits and remaining one of the most popular Yugoslav rock acts until the country's dissolution.
 They maintained large popularity in Croatia during the early 1990s, also restoring their popularity in other former Yugoslav republics in the following years and decades.
 In 2005, the group announced their disbandment, only to reunite in 2009, continuing to sell out large venues in former Yugoslav region.
 After Rahimovski's death in 2022, Parni Valjak continued their activity with vocalist Igor Drvenkar, Hasanefendić remaining the sole original member of the group.
 During the band's career, Hasanefendić has recorded lead vocals for several Parni Valjak tracks, most prominently 1980 song "Ne udaraj me nisko" ("No Low Blows"), 1983 song "A ja bih s vragom..." ("And I Would With the Devil...") and 1984 song "Stojim već satima" ("I've Been Standing for Hours").